Sathvik777/tsunami/README.md

 # Tsunami
-AiOps prometheus metric value estimator for time series data
+AiOps prometheus metric value estimator for time series data like network traffic on servers or data ingestion.

 ## Concept

 Extracting data (metrics) from Prometheus with timestamps.
 This data is time series, similar to stock market options.
 We are going to use a similar model to predict the direction of the metric based on time.

 ## Bolts and Pieces
 * Data-extract